 ‘I’m committing to a daily 5km run in November’ – Sally

-We’ve set up a group for North Shore Mums.
-Together, we can be stronger and have an even bigger impact!
-By joining our team, we will be able to see the direct results of amazing North Shore Mums stepping out and raising funds for victims of domestic violence during November.
+We’ve set up a fundraising team for North Shore Mums to join.
+You can exercise alone or exercise with friends… but together, we can be stronger and have an even bigger impact!
+By joining our fundraising team, we will be able to see the direct results of amazing North Shore Mums stepping out and raising funds for victims of domestic violence during November.

 All you need to do is: